 – Sit at your desk

-Autistic children get very restless in spare time.
-Therefore, give as little downtime between activities as possible.
+Autistic children get very restless in their free time, so give as little downtime between activities as possible.

 2. Use Pictures

-If you are explaining an essay on an Indian festival, show pictures of the festival.
+If you are explaining an essay about an Indian festival, show pictures of that festival.
 Also, show related visuals.
-If you are explaining an outing, show them related illustrations like boating scenes and greenery, photos of swans and yes, good food.
+If you are explaining about an outing, show them related illustrations like boating scenes and greenery, photos of swans and yes, good food.

 Are you teaching greeting skills?
-If yes, you can show the pictures of children greeting their friends, bus driver, parents and teachers to make the learning more interesting.
+If yes, to make the learning more interesting, show pictures of children greeting their friends, bus driver, parents and teachers.
 Give the relevant verbal instructions to support the same, later.

 Show all the visuals in a sequence: pictures of a child sitting down on the chair, unpacking her/his school bag, taking notes, during recess, eating lunch, playing during sports time, singing in the music class, reading a book and packing the school bag to leave.